Normsss/weather_app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.

+# Clone this repo
+A fresh `npm install` will get you started.

 ## Use your own API Key

 Get your API key https://openweathermap.org/api